-On October 30, 2014, the Fortune Society, a non-profit organization that provides temporary and permanent housing to hundreds of formerly incarcerated individuals each year filed this suit in the U.S. District for Eastern District of New York.
-They sued Sandcastle Towers Housing Development Fund Corp under the Fair Housing Act of 1968 and New York law, alleging that in the summer of 2013 and early 2014, Fortune tried to rent apartments for its clients at Sandcastle, a multi-building apartment complex that the defendants own and manage in Queens, New York.
+On October 30, 2014, The Fortune Society, a non-profit organization that provides temporary and permanent housing to hundreds of formerly incarcerated individuals each year filed this suit in the U.S. District for Eastern District of New York.
+The organization, represented by Relman Colfax, sued Sandcastle Towers Housing Development Fund Corp under the Fair Housing Act of 1968 and New York law, alleging that in the summer of 2013 and early 2014, Fortune tried to rent apartments for its clients at Sandcastle, a multi-building apartment complex that the defendants own and manage in Queens, New York.
 When defendants learned that Fortune was seeking housing for the formerly incarcerated individuals it serves, they refused to rent apartments per the defendants' policy prohibiting anyone with a criminal record from renting an apartment or living at Sandcastle.
-This ban, Fortune alleges, is discriminatory and has an unlawful disparate impact on the basis of race and color.
+This ban, Fortune alleged, was discriminatory and had an unlawful disparate impact on the basis of race and color.

 The Fortune Society, Inc. v.
 Sandcastle Towers Housing Development Fund, Inc., No. 1:14-cv-6410 (E.D.N.Y.)

 News & Updates

 In the Media

 - Fortune’s Fate: Landmark $1.1875 million settlement reached in civil rights suit / El destino de Fortune: Trascendental acuerdo de $1,1875 millones de dólares alcanzado en demanda de derechos civilesManhattan Times, 11.13.2019